WolframResearch/WolframWebEngineForPython/README.md

 http://localhost:18000/api
 ```

-For more information about single file application please read the documentation of [URLDispatcher](https://reference.wolfram.com/language/ref/URLDispatcher.html).
+For more information about single file applications please read the documentation of [URLDispatcher](https://reference.wolfram.com/language/ref/URLDispatcher.html).

-## Multi file application
+## Multi file applications

 WolframWebEngine for python allows you to write an application by creating a folder structure that is served by the server.